mithunflab/CodingIT/memory-bank/consolidated_learnings.md

 - **Row Level Security (RLS):** For any table containing user-specific or sensitive data in Supabase, always `ENABLE ROW LEVEL SECURITY` and define appropriate policies (e.g., `USING (auth.uid() = user_id)`) to restrict data access.
 - **JSONB for Flexible/Rich Data:** When a field needs to store complex, nested, or evolving structured data (e.g., chat message content with multiple types like text, code, images; or storing AI model responses), use the `JSONB` data type.
 This provides flexibility and efficient querying capabilities for JSON data.
     - *Example:* `chat_messages.content JSONB NOT NULL` to store an array of message parts.

+## AI Persona Prompt Engineering

+**Pattern: Structuring Complex AI Persona Prompts**
+- **Context:** When designing or refining extensive instructional prompts for AI personas, especially those with specific operational environments and capabilities (like CodinIT).
+- **Method:**
+    1.  **Thematic Sections:** Organize the prompt into clear, logical sections using descriptive headings (e.g., `<master_operating_principles>`, `<e2b_environment_and_system_constraints>`, `<tool_use_and_artifact_instructions_e2b>`).
+XML-like tags can be effective for this.
+    2.  **Explicit Constraints & Directives:** Clearly state non-negotiable rules, limitations, and mandatory requirements (e.g., "CRITICAL: WebContainer CANNOT execute diff/patch editing.
+Always write full files.").
+Use emphasis (bolding, capitalization) for key directives.
+    3.  **Critical Reminders:** Include a summary section of the most crucial points that the AI must always adhere to.
+    4.  **Illustrative Examples:** Provide concrete examples of inputs and expected outputs, especially for tool usage or complex interactions.
+This helps the AI understand the desired format and behavior.
+    5.  **Layered Specificity:** Start with general principles, then drill down into environment-specific details, tool usage, language patterns, etc.
+- **Rationale:** A well-structured prompt enhances the AI's ability to understand and adhere to complex instructions, leading to more consistent, accurate, and reliable performance.
+It also makes the prompt easier to maintain and update.

+**Process: Merging, Refining, and Elaborating Instructional Text for AI**
+- **Context:** When combining multiple source prompts or improving an existing one.
+- **Steps:**
+    1.  **Identify Core Themes & Overlaps:** Analyze source prompts to find common themes, unique contributions, and areas of redundancy.
+    2.  **Establish a Primary Structure:** Define a logical flow for the combined prompt (see "Structuring Complex AI Persona Prompts" pattern).
+    3.  **Merge Content:** Integrate information from source prompts into the new structure, prioritizing clarity and eliminating contradictions.
+    4.  **Elaborate for Clarity:** Expand on key instructions, provide more context, and add details where ambiguity might exist.
+Define specific terms or operational constraints (e.g., "E2B WebContainer," "fragment execution timeout").
+    5.  **Ensure Consistency:** Maintain consistent terminology, formatting, and level of detail throughout the prompt.
+    6.  **Add Examples:** Where complex interactions or specific output formats are required, add illustrative examples.
+    7.  **Review and Iterate:** Read through the combined prompt from the AI's perspective.
+Are there any ambiguities?
+Is anything missing?
+Is it too verbose in places?
+Refine as needed.
+- **Rationale:** This systematic approach ensures that the final prompt is comprehensive, coherent, and effectively communicates the desired operational parameters and knowledge to the AI.
+It focuses on maximizing clarity and minimizing potential misunderstandings.

+## CodinIT/E2B Specifics

+**Key Operational Directives & Constraints (CodinIT Persona in E2B Environment)**
+- **Full File Writes:** Due to E2B WebContainer limitations, `diff/patch` style edits are not possible.
+All file modifications MUST be done by writing the complete file content.
+This is a critical constraint for any tool that modifies files (e.g., `artifacts` tool).
+- **Fragment Execution Timeout:** E2B fragments have a strict execution timeout (e.g., 10 minutes).
+Design fragments for efficiency and to complete well within this limit.
+Aim for sub-10 second latency for typical operations.
+- **Preferred Tooling (Examples):**
+    - **Package Management (JS/TS):** `bun` is the preferred package manager.
+    - **Cloud Database:** Supabase is the primary recommendation.
+    - **Local/Sandbox Database:** SQLite is preferred for E2B fragments or local development.
+- **`CodinITArtifact` System:** This is the primary mechanism for code generation and file operations.
+Understand the structure of `<CodinITArtifact>` and its `<CodinITAction>` types (e.g., `file`, `shell`, `fragment`, `start`, `supabase`).
+- **Technology Stack Detection:** Accurate and automatic detection of the project's technology stack is a foundational step before any code generation or modification.
+- **E2B Environment Nuances:** Be aware of limitations like no direct Git access, Python standard library focus (pip not global), and Node.js preference for scripting.